stargate/data-api/CONFIGURATION.md

 Probes must treat the HTTP status as the contract, not the body's `status` field.

-**User-Agent.** Callers must send the full `stargate.jsonapi.operations.sla-user-agent` value (compared case-insensitively) so the probe session gets the shorter SLA cache TTL.
-Other User-Agents are rejected before the session cache is touched, and the endpoint fails closed if the SLA User-Agent is unset.
-Do not reuse probe credentials for normal traffic - the same cached session used with a non-SLA User-Agent keeps the longer TTL.
-Astra callers must use the probe database hostname so tenant and region resolve from `Host`; Cassandra ignores the tenant part.
+- **User-Agent** - callers must send the full `stargate.jsonapi.operations.sla-user-agent` value so the probe session gets the shorter SLA cache TTL; anything else is rejected before the session cache is touched, and the endpoint fails closed when that setting is unset.
+Astra callers must use the probe database hostname so tenant and region resolve from `Host`.

-**Probe token needs schema read.** `CqlSessionFactory` independently rejects any new session whose metadata is missing the `system` keyspace.
-A token that authenticates but cannot read the schema therefore fails session creation, and this endpoint reports `DOWN` rather than an auth error.
-Since readiness drives pod rotation, revoking the probe token's schema read access takes every pod out of service.
-Alert on a fleet-wide `DOWN` transition - that pattern means a credential problem, not an outage.
+- **Probe token needs schema read** - `CqlSessionFactory` rejects any new session missing the `system` keyspace, so a token that authenticates but cannot read the schema reports `DOWN` rather than an auth error.
+Readiness drives pod rotation, so a fleet-wide `DOWN` means a credential problem, not an outage.

-**Deployment.** Probes must call each pod directly; a request through a load balancer says nothing about which pod is ready.
-Restrict the endpoint to trusted probe traffic (NetworkPolicy, mTLS, or an ingress ACL and rate limit) - the User-Agent check is an operational guard, not an authentication boundary.
-Kubernetes `httpGet` headers cannot reference a Secret, so probe token delivery is deliberately outside Data API config: prefer an external checker or a Secret-mounted file read by an `exec` probe, and keep the token out of the probe command and shell trace.
-The unauthenticated Quarkus health endpoints under the non-application path do not include this check.
+- **Deployment** - probe each pod directly and restrict the endpoint to trusted traffic; the User-Agent check is an operational guard, not an authentication boundary.
+Kubernetes `httpGet` headers cannot reference a Secret, so deliver the probe token outside Data API config - an external checker, or a Secret-mounted file read by an `exec` probe.

 ## Jsonapi metering configuration